sennayrton/sennayrton/README.md

 ### HEY WHAT'S UP <𝚌𝚘𝚍𝚎𝚛𝚜/>!? <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="10px"> I'm Sergio
-**DevOps at GMV and Systems Engineering** student 👨🏻‍💻.
+**DevOps Engineer at GMV and Systems Engineering student 👨🏻‍💻**.
 I am passionate about the world of new technologies, automotive and business.
 I consider myself being a very curious person, in continuous training and always wanting to learn.
-I am personally learning in sysadmin, CI/CD, and taking an interest in the DevOps set.

-**Courses I have taken:** <br>

-**DevOps Engineer Course 35 hours | AWS Educate** <br>
-**SQL Course + Intermediate SQL Course 40 hours | Boluda.com** <br>
-**Python Course 21 hours + Master Python 5 hours | Udemy**

 <img align="right" alt="GIF" src="https://github.com/sennayrton/sennayrton/blob/main/code2.gif" width="500" height="320" />

-- 📚 The book that I'm reading now is The DevOPS Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations
 - 🚀 In addition to IT, I enjoy strength training and reading about technology, fitness or racing competition 📖.
 I like riding my bike from time to time;

 **Connect with me:** 📌